The first-ever over-the-counter birth control pill in the United States is here!

 The latest

-As of March 4, Opill—the first-ever over-the-counter (OTC) birth control pill in the United States—is available for pre-order from select online retailers and is expected to be on store shelves at major retailers nationwide in the coming weeks.
-However, even as we celebrate this advance in access, we recognize that there is more work to do to reduce cost barriers and ensure that Opill is equitably accessible.
-At a suggested retail price of $19.99 per pack, many people—especially those who currently face the most barrier to access due to systemic inequities and other forms of oppression—will not be able to benefit from this historic advancement.
+As of March 2024, Opill—the first-ever over-the-counter (OTC) birth control pill in the United States—is available online and in-person at major retailers nationwide.
+As we celebrate this advance in access, we recognize that there is more work to do to reduce cost barriers—especially for those who currently face the most barriers to access due to systemic inequities and other forms of oppression—and ensure that Opill is equitably accessible so that everyone is able to benefit from this historic advancement.
 No one should be denied access to OTC birth control pills because of cost barriers.

 In the news